MaundoJako/Global-Emissions-Data-2024/README.md

 # Introduction

-This is a simple but efficient package that extracts data, cleans then uploads to a GCP bucket.
-It was originally intended to use dbt for trasformations, however, using Jupter Notebooks worked just as well.

-This repository uses 2024 global emissions data, the purpose of this work is extract valuable data, clean and read this data, then visualise it efficiently.
-This was done for educational purposes, all work is my own.
+The purpose of this project is for learning purposes, as part of the Data Engineering Zoomcamp 2024 final project.

+The problem which this project solves is that working with the kaggle data requires transformations and storage for future data batches.
+To achieve this, data is extracted using Airflow; loaded into  GCP bucket; transformed and loaded into BigQuery via dbt; then visualised using Looker.

+The data is global emissions data (2024), imported from Kaggle.

 # Dataset
 - https://www.kaggle.com/datasets/kanchana1990/world-air-quality-data-2024-updated/data

 I have provided the raw csv file within this repository, can be found via: Data / world_air_quality.
-Additionally, I have provided a cleaned partition file, which is the same one I use to upload to my GCP datalake.
+Additionally, I have provided a cleaned partition file

 # Tools